emergix/Emergence_Spacetime_and_Topos/README.md

 ### 2) Undecidability, Topoi, Decoherence and the Emergence of Time : Introduction

+> *This text explores the idea of ​​a fundamentally undecidable universe, where measurement is not a collapse but a creative act that generates logical information.
+> By combining topos theory and causal fermionic systems (CFS), it proposes that time and gravity emerge as local coherences arising from decoherence,
+>  understood as a correlational transition.
+Fundamental constants become bounds of computational complexity, guaranteeing the feasibility of physical laws.
+>  Computational time is defined as the dynamic boundary between the "decidable" and the "undecidable."
+Finally, human evolution and artificial intelligence participate
+>  in a cosmic co-creation, thus integrating humanity into the universal creative process.*

 > *Ce texte explore l’idée d’un univers fondamentalement indécidable, où la mesure n’est pas un effondrement mais un acte créateur d’information logique.
 >  En combinant topos et systèmes fermioniques causaux (CFS), il propose que le temps et la gravité émergent comme cohérences locales issues de la décohérence,
 > comprise comme transition corrélationnelle.
 Les constantes fondamentales deviennent des bornes de complexité computationnelle garantissant la faisabilité des lois physiques.